Exerqtor/Voron/Firmware/rrf-macros/adaptive_purge/README.md

 # CHANGELOG
-- 09.12.2022: v1.3 - Changed the of the globals that define the print area from `pamMinY` to `paMinY` etc. Also added an extra "layer of security" if for some reason the print area haven't been declared and the gloabals are still set to "N/A" it will purge at the default position.
-Updated the instalation "how-to" so it calls out for the globals to be set to "N/A" at the end of a print.
+- 09.12.2022: v1.3 - Changed the of the globals that define the print area from `pamMinY` to `paMinY` etc. Also added an extra "layer of security" if for some reason the print area haven't been declared and `paMinX`  is still set to "0" it will purge at the default position.
 - 28.11.2022: Initial release.

 ## RRF 3.4.x Adaptive Purge macro